devalexdom/javascript-vanilla-helper/README.md

 # javascript-vanilla-helper
-Write less, do more, but runs faster ;)
+Write less, do more, but in 2020 ;)